 Tests evaluating settlement cracking will continue next quarter.
-Testing will continue on Acti-Gel mixtures to evaluate its effects on the workability of concrete.
-Mixtures containing synthetic or steel fibers will be tested.
-The influence of concrete temperature and slump on settlement cracking will be evaluated.
+Testing will continue on Acti-Gel mixtures to evaluate its effects on the workability and settlement of concrete.
+Mixtures containing synthetic and steel fibers will be tested.
+The influence of concrete temperature, water to cement ratio and slump on settlement cracking will be evaluated.